 Top 10 Peggy Lee Songs

 Peggy Lee Songs

-Already at an early age, Lee’s talent as a singer was realized before graduating from high school.
+At an early age, Lee’s talent as a singer was recognized before graduating from high school.
 She first served with a college dance band, performing with them after school and on weekends.
-She began to sing at a professional level in 1936 for a variety of local radio stations in the North Dakota area.
-In 1937, the same year she graduated from Wimbledon High School, she met Ken Kennedy, a radio personality on WDAY radio station in Fargo, North Dakota.
+She began singing professionally in 1936 for a variety of local radio stations in North Dakota.
+In 1937, the same year she graduated from Wimbledon High School, she met Ken Kennedy, a radio personality at WDAY in Fargo, North Dakota.
 It was the most popular radio station at the time.
 After auditioning for him, he changed her name to Peggy Lee before putting her singing talent on the air.

 Hear Me… Roar?

-With the dream of making a name for herself in the entertainment industry, Peggy Lee moved to Hollywood when she was seventeen years old in March 1938.
-After working as a short order cook and waitress at harry’s Cafe on Balboa Island, Newport Beach, then as a carnival barker at the Balboa Fun Zone, she moved on to audition for the MC at The Jade.
+With the dream of making a name for herself in the entertainment industry, Peggy Lee moved to Hollywood in March 1938, when she was seventeen years old.
+After working as a short-order cook and waitress at Harry’s Cafe on Balboa Island, Newport Beach, and as a carnival barker at the Balboa Fun Zone, she moved on to audition for the MC at The Jade.

 Due to overwork and a poor diet, Lee fainted onstage and was taken to the hospital.
 While there, it was learned she required a tonsillectomy.
-Lee moved back to North Dakota for the operation and remained there until she was fully recovered.
-While there, she performed as a regular at The Powers Hotel in Fargo, plus she toured with Sev Olson and the Will Osborne Orchestras.
+Lee moved back to North Dakota for the operation and remained there until she had fully recovered.
+While there, she performed regularly at The Powers Hotel in Fargo, and she toured with Sev Olson and the Will Osborne Orchestras.
 In 1940, she returned to California and sang at The Doll House in Palm Springs.
-It was while there she developed her trademark purr sound.
+It was while there that she developed her trademark purr sound.

 This was her way of competing with the noisy crowd with a sultry vocal performance, which gave the fellow performers cause to quiet down so they could hear her.
-In so doing, Lee learned how to use soft subtly to captivate the audience.
-This was enough to get the attention of Frank Bering, who was the owner of the Ambassador East and West in Chicago, Illinois.
+In so doing, Lee learned to use subtle charm to captivate the audience.
+This was enough to get the attention of Frank Bering, who owned the Ambassador East and West in Chicago, Illinois.
 He offered her to perform at its nightclub, the Buttery Room.
 While there, this is where Peggy Lee was discovered by Benny Goodman.
 In August 1941, Peggy Lee joined Benny Goodman and his big band.
 “Elmer’s Tune” was her first official recording while with the Benny Goodman Orchestra.

 Taking Her Place

-This resulted in Peggy Lee’s decision to quit the band as she chose Barbour over them.
-It was her intention to become a full-time housewife and she was quite content to be Mrs. Barbour.
-There were media stories that suggested she was forced to play wife to her husband but this was not the case.
+This led Peggy Lee to quit the band, as she chose Barbour over them.
+It was her intention to become a full-time housewife, and she was quite content to be Mrs. Barbour.
+There were media reports suggesting she was forced to play the role of wife to her husband, but this was not the case.
 In more than one interview, Peggy Lee admitted she was happy to lead a simple life as a woman who loved her husband very much.
-The two had a daughter in 1943 together before she finally agreed to go back to her musical career.
-It was her husband who suggested she has too much talent to keep bottled up at home.
+The two had a daughter together in 1943 before she finally agreed to return to her musical career.
+It was her husband who suggested she had too much talent to keep bottled up at home.

 In 1944, she returned to songwriting.
-While with Capitol Records, she recorded a number of hit songs she and her husband worked together on.
+While with Capitol Records, she recorded a number of hit songs with her husband.
 “Golden Earrings” was the title song for the 1947 movie it was written for, which became a solid hit.
-Lee and Barbour were a solid songwriting team that included the number one hit, “Mariana.”
-In 1948, she joined Perry Como and Jo Stafford to host The Chesterfield Supperclub, a musical program featured on NBC Radio.
+Lee and Barbour were a solid songwriting team that included the number-one hit “Mariana.”
+In 1948, she joined Perry Como and Jo Stafford to host The Chesterfield Supper Club, a musical program broadcast on NBC Radio.
 She also became a regular on Bing Crosby’s radio shows during the late 1940s and early 1950s, as well as on The Jimmy Durante Show.

-Unfortunately, because Peggy Lee’s career as an entertainer saw her spend less time at home, the marriage she shared with David Barbour came to an end in 1951.
-In 1953, she was briefly married to her second husband, Brad Dexter, before moving on to Dewey Martin from 1956 to 1958.
+Unfortunately, because Peggy Lee’s career as an entertainer kept her away from home, her marriage to David Barbour ended in 1951.
+In 1953, she was briefly married to her second husband, Brad Dexter, before marrying Dewey Martin from 1956 to 1958.
 In 1964, married Jack Del Rio.
 Before the end of that year, she experienced her fourth and final divorce.

 Capitol Run

 Aside from a four-year run with Decca, Peggy Lee was a solid fixture as a singer and songwriter for Capitol Records.
-In 1958, she recorded and released “Fever,” a single that originally came from Little Willie John.
+In 1958, she recorded and released “Fever,” a single originally recorded by Little Willie John.
 Lee altered the lyrics that included material from “Captain Smith,” “Romeo Loved Juliet,” and “Pocahontas.”

-As she performed it, this new arrangement earned her nominations in what was the first run of the annual Grammy Awards in 1959.
+As she performed it, this new arrangement earned her nominations at the first annual Grammy Awards in 1959.
 Not only was Peggy Lee prolific as a recording artist, but she was also a busy actress.
 In 1952, she starred in The Jazz Singer, which was a remake of Al Jolson’s 1927 original.
 In 1955, she appeared in Pete Kelly’s Blues in a performance that earned her an Academy Award nomination for Best Supporting Actress.
-During the span of her career, Lee appeared in a flurry of variety shows, as well as several small screen movies and specials.
+During the span of her career, Lee appeared in a flurry of variety shows, as well as several small-screen movies and specials.

 In 1960, the Hollywood Walk of Fame awarded Peggy Lee with her own star on Hollywood Boulevard.
-From 1957 until 1972, she was a Capitol Records mainstay as the genre of rock and roll began to overtake the American music scene.
-When rock and roll first came out as a new sound, she was among the first recording artists to not only recognize the new genre but promote it.
+From 1957 to 1972, she was a Capitol Records mainstay as rock and roll began to overtake the American music scene.
+When rock and roll first emerged as a new sound, she was among the first recording artists to not only recognize the new genre but also promote it.

 Peggy Lee vs. Disney

-In the 1955 animated Disney classic, Lady and the Tramp, she served as a voice actress and singer for a number of its characters.
+In the 1955 animated Disney classic Lady and the Tramp, she served as a voice actress and singer for several characters.
 With Sonny Burke, Peggy Lee co-wrote a series of original songs for the film.
-When the movie was released in 1987 on VHS, Lee demanded royalties for her performance and songwriting contribution.
-When Disney refused to pay, she filed a lawsuit in 1988 that eventually led to a $3.8 million win against the company as the courts agreed they were in breach of contract and used her name illegally.
+When the movie was released on VHS in 1987, Lee demanded royalties for her performance and songwriting contributions.
+When Disney refused to pay, she filed a lawsuit in 1988 that eventually led to a $3.8 million judgment against the company, as the courts found they had breached the contract and used her name illegally.

 Peggy Lee Legacy

-Despite health issues that included diabetes, Peggy Lee continued to perform into the 1990s.
+Despite health issues, including diabetes, Peggy Lee continued to perform into the 1990s.
 On January 21, 2002, she died at the age of eighty-one.
-Her only daughter, Nicki Lee Forester, came from Lee’s first husband, David Barbour.
-For nearly seven decades, Lee’s career included a total of sixty albums produced between 1941 to 1996.
-Her songwriting portfolio has over 270 songs, including material that was designed for other recording artists.
+Her only daughter, Nicki Lee Forester, was born to Lee’s first husband, David Barbour.
+For nearly seven decades, Lee’s career included a total of sixty albums produced between 1941 and 1996.
+Her songwriting portfolio includes over 270 songs, including material designed for other recording artists.
 She received a total of thirteen Grammy Award nominations and two wins.
-The first was in 1969 for “Is That All There Is?” for Best Contemporary Vocal Performance.
+The first was in 1969, for “Is That All There Is?” in the category of Best Contemporary Vocal Performance.
 The second was a Grammy Lifetime Achievement Award in 1995.
 Peggy Lee was, and still is, a key source of inspiration that influenced an impressive list of world-class recording artists, including Paul McCartney and Madonna.

 In 1975, Peggy Lee received the Rough Rider Award from her hometown state of North Dakota.
 She also received the Pied Piper Award from the American Society of Composers, Authors and Publishers in 1990.
 In 1994, it was the Ella Award for Lifetime Achievement from the Society of Singers.
 Also in 1994, she earned the Living Legacy Award from the Women’s International Center.
 Peggy Lee was awarded the President’s Award from the Songwriters Guild of America in 1999.
-That same year also saw her name enter the Songwriters Hall of Fame.
-In 2020, Peggy Lee’s songwriting material also entered the Great American Songbook Foundations’ Songbook Hall of Fame.
+That same year, her name also entered the Songwriters Hall of Fame.
+In 2020, Peggy Lee’s songwriting material also entered the Great American Songbook Foundation’s Songbook Hall of Fame.

 Aside from the contributions Peggy Lee made to the entertainment industry as an actress, singer, and songwriter, she also has an alcoholic beverage somewhat named after her.
 While still married to Dave Barbour, she visited the Balinese Room in Galveston, Texas.
-The two had just come back from a trip to Mexico in 1948 and she made a request to have a cocktail similar to what she drank there.
+The two had just returned from a trip to Mexico in 1948, and she asked for a cocktail similar to the one she had there.
 The bartender, Santos Cruz, created the Margarita, which is the Spanish version of Peggy’s name.

-In Wimbledon, North Dakota, the Wimbledon depot building belonging to Midland Continental Railroad became the Wimbledon Continental Depot Transportation Museum.
-Inside, it has been featuring the Peggy Lee Exhibit since 2012 as the upper floor once served as a residence for her family before she graduated from the community’s high school in 1937.
+In Wimbledon, North Dakota, the Midland Continental Railroad depot building became the Wimbledon Continental Depot Transportation Museum.
+Inside, it has featured the Peggy Lee Exhibit since 2012, as the upper floor once served as her family’s residence before she graduated from the community’s high school in 1937.

+Top 10 Peggy Lee Songs